 So what to do?
 After all, for some of us, shopping is a favorite pastime.
 How do you make sure you don’t go crazy, but still have a few trinkets to bring home from your trip?
 Here are some tips to keep your souvenir budget in check while on a Disney vacation.

-Have a budget.
 It seems simple, right?
 Well, maybe.
 But be realistic.
 Do you collect an item you would like to purchase?
 Will you be tempted by unique clothing, holiday items, etc.?
 It’s okay if you are, make sure that you are realistic.
 Knowing ahead of time if you’re the type of traveler who thinks, “I’m on vacation, I should treat myself and my family,” is essential.
 Lots of us are like that.
 Just be honest in your budgeting.

-Put your kids on a budget.
 Honestly, those precious little doe eyes staring at you holding yet another plush Mickey is enough to melt any heart and wallet.
 If your kids are old enough to understand prices, give them a set amount.
 That may be a set amount per day, or for the entire vacation.
 Whatever works for you is fine.
 But let the kids know that all of those purchases add up.
 Older kids, especially, are much more frugal with their own money than they are with mom and dad’s money.
 Many sources recommend putting a set amount of money on a Disney Gift Card, so that your child has their own card, and can keep up with how much they can spend.

-Prepare your souvenir budget for the typical vacation purchases.
 What’s a trip without a t-shirt to commemorate it?
 Or maybe hats are more your thing.
 Whatever it is, take that into account.
 Sometimes mom and dad are willing to purchase everyone a t-shirt, hat, etc. and then the rest of the souvenirs are out of the kids’ budgets.

 Rather than purchasing t-shirts at the parks, to save on the souvenir budget, you can make your own.
 Some families even like to coordinate their shirts or make special ones to mark the special trip (Smith Family Reunion, Tom’s 40th Birthday, etc.) Again, this is a fun way to prepare for your trip and create a keepsake for afterward, as well.